-Known for casinos, swanky hotels, big shows, and bachelor/bachelorette parties, Las Vegas is a city that is on many people’s must-see list.
-Whether you come for the gambling, the parties, or even the nearby natural attractions, Las Vegas is a pretty cool place to visit.
+Known for casinos, swanky hotels, big shows, and bachelor/bachelorette parties, Las Vegas is a city that is on many people’s must-see lists.
+Whether you come for gambling, parties, nightclubs, Fremont street, or even the nearby natural attractions, Las Vegas is a pretty cool place to visit.
 But, just how much does it cost to go to Las Vegas?
 Read on to find out.

 Las Vegas Trip Cost